You finish a hard run and the chills hit, sometimes hard enough to make you shiver through dry clothes in warm weather.

 One side effect is piloerection.

-Norepinephrine binds to receptors on the arrector pili muscles, tiny muscles at the base of each hair follicle, causing them to contract.
+Norepinephrine binds to receptors on the arrector pili muscles, the tiny muscles at the base of each hair follicle, causing them to contract.

-The hair stands on end, producing goosebumps.
+The hair stands on end.
+Goosebumps appear.

 This is why goosebumps appear during race efforts and hard intervals but rarely during easy runs.